Overview of the Rheingau & Rhineland Palatinate

 One of the popular traditions is a “Coronation” ceremony which is held during the summer.
 During the event, the “Wine Queen” and her “Princesses” are chosen to celebrate the town of Rüdesheim and its vintage heritage.

-Join us on our 14 or 18 day Luxury, Exclusive, Authentic Cultural Vacations to one of the most unexplored regions of Germany.
+Join us on our 14 or 18 day vacations to Germany to experience two of its most enchanting regions.

 Rüdesheim